deitch/aws-asg-roller/README.md

 ## Configuration
 ASG Roller takes its configuration via environment variables.
 All environment variables that affect ASG Roller begin with `ROLLER_`.

-* `ROLLER_ASG`: comma-separated list of auto-scaling groups that should be managed.
+* `ROLLER_ASG` [`string`, required]: comma-separated list of auto-scaling groups that should be managed.
-* `ROLLER_KUBERNETES`: If set to `true`, will check if a new node is ready via-a-vis Kubernetes before declaring it "ready", and will drain an old node before eliminating it.
+* `ROLLER_KUBERNETES` [`bool`, default: `true`]: If set to `true`, will check if a new node is ready via-a-vis Kubernetes before declaring it "ready", and will drain an old node before eliminating it.
 Defaults to `true` when running in Kubernetes as a pod, `false` otherwise.
-* `ROLLER_IGNORE_DAEMONSETS`: If set to `false`, will not reclaim a node until there are no DaemonSets running on the node; if set to `true` (default), will reclaim node when all regular pods are drained off, but will ignore the presence of DaemonSets, which should be present on every node anyways.
-Normally, you want this set to `true`, which is the default.
+* `ROLLER_IGNORE_DAEMONSETS` [`bool`, default: `true`]: If set to `false`, will not reclaim a node until there are no DaemonSets running on the node; if set to `true` (default), will reclaim node when all regular pods are drained off, but will ignore the presence of DaemonSets, which should be present on every node anyways.
+Normally, you want this set to `true`.
-* `ROLLER_DELETE_LOCAL_DATA`: If set to `false` (default), will not reclaim a node until there are no pods with [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) running on the node; if set to `true`, will continue to terminate the pod and delete the local data before reclaiming the node.
+* `ROLLER_DELETE_LOCAL_DATA` [`bool`, default: `false`]: If set to `false` (default), will not reclaim a node until there are no pods with [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) running on the node; if set to `true`, will continue to terminate the pod and delete the local data before reclaiming the node.
 The default is `false` to maintain backward compatibility.
+* `ROLLER_INTERVAL` [`time.Duration`, default: `30s`]: Time between roller runs.
+Takes time duration such as 10s, 10m, 10d
-* `ROLLER_CHECK_DELAY`: Time, in seconds, between checks of ASG status.
+* `ROLLER_CHECK_DELAY` [`int`]: Time, in seconds, between checks of ASG status. deprecated, use `ROLLER_INTERVAL`.
-* `ROLLER_CAN_INCREASE_MAX`: If set to `true`, will increase the ASG maximum size to accommodate the increase in desired count.
+* `ROLLER_CAN_INCREASE_MAX` `bool`: If set to `true`, will increase the ASG maximum size to accommodate the increase in desired count.
 If set to `false`, will instead error when desired is higher than max.
-* `ROLLER_ORIGINAL_DESIRED_ON_TAG`: If set to `true`, will store the original desired value of the ASG as a tag on the ASG, with the key `aws-asg-roller/OriginalDesired`.
+* `ROLLER_ORIGINAL_DESIRED_ON_TAG` [`bool`, default: `false`]: If set to `true`, will store the original desired value of the ASG as a tag on the ASG, with the key `aws-asg-roller/OriginalDesired`.
 This helps maintain state in the situation where the process terminates.
-* `ROLLER_VERBOSE`: If set to `true`, will increase verbosity of logs.
+* `ROLLER_VERBOSE` [`bool`, default: `false`]: If set to `true`, will increase verbosity of logs.
-* `KUBECONFIG`: Path to kubernetes config file for authenticating to the kubernetes cluster.
+* `KUBECONFIG` [`string`]: Path to kubernetes config file for authenticating to the kubernetes cluster.
 Required only if `ROLLER_KUBERNETES` is `true` and we are not operating in a kubernetes cluster.

 ## Interaction with cluster-autoscaler

 [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is a tool that commonly used to automatically adjusts the size of the Kubernetes cluster.
 However, there might be some conflicts (see [#19](https://github.com/deitch/aws-asg-roller/issues/19) for more details) between cluster-autoscaler and aws-asg-roller when they are both trying to schedule the asg.
 A workaround was implemented in aws-asg-roller by annotating all the managed nodes with `cluster-autoscaler.kubernetes.io/scale-down-disabled` when rolling-update is required.

 The general flow can be summarized as follow:
 * Check if any nodes in the asg needs to be updated.
 * If there are nodes that needs to be updated, annotate all up-to-date or new nodes with `cluster-autoscaler.kubernetes.io/scale-down-disabled`
   * Update asg to spin up a new node before draining any old nodes.
   * Sleep and repeat (i.e. annotate new unutilized node to prevent it from being scaled-down).
 * If all nodes are up-to-date, remove `cluster-autoscaler.kubernetes.io/scale-down-disabled` if any from all the nodes - i.e. normal cluster-autoscaler management resumes.